RAVIGANESHMBHAT/react-redux/README.md

 ### Apply Middleware with redux toolkit
 #### By default the configureStore function adds some middlewares to redux store automatically.
 So, when we add some new middleware, we need to concate our middleware with getDefaultMiddleware()

+### In Redux, performing one operation in one reducer when action happened in the states of other reducer
+#### In the current commit, When a cake is ordered, an icecream will be given for free.
+So, whenever the CAKE_ORDERED action happens, the numOfIcecreams must be decremented by one.
+A particular reducer can update only it's portion of the application states, but it can respond to any action dispatched in the application.
+So, decrementing numOfIcecreams can only be done in the iceCreamReducer, but it can respond to the CAKE_ORDERED action.
+#### This scenario can be handled by using Extra Reducers in the Redux Toolkit

+### In Redux Toolkit, using the Extra Reducers

+#### These are the reducers created apart from the reducers created by createSlice.